100,000 march in Minsk to demand Belarus leader resigns

 The protests, unprecedented in Belarus for their size and duration, began after the Aug.
 9 presidential vote that election officials said gave Lukashenko a sixth term in office with 80% support.
 Protesters say the results were rigged, and some have explained to Associated Press journalists exactly how the fraud took place in their districts.

-Lukashenko has ruled the country with an iron fist since 1994, regularly repressing dissent and press freedom.
+Lukashenko has ruled the country since 1994, regularly repressing dissent and press freedom.

 Police violently cracked down on demonstrators in the first days of the protests, arresting some 7,000 people and beating hundreds.
-Although they have scaled back, detentions continue; Viasna reported scores of people were arrested in Minsk and in the city of Grodno on Sunday.
+Although they have scaled back, detentions continue .

-Police and army troops blocked off the center of Minsk on Sunday, but demonstrators marched to the outskirts of the Palace of Independence, the president’s working residence 3 kilometers (2 miles) outside the city center.
+Police and army troops blocked off the center of Minsk on Sunday, but demonstrators marched to the outskirts of the Palace of Independence, the president’s working residence that lies 3 kilometers (2 miles) outside the city center.
 The palace grounds were blocked off by phalanxes of shield-bearing riot police and water cannon.

+Police later sprayed pepper gas to try to drive the protesters back.

 “This sea of people cannot be stopped by military equipment, water cannons, propaganda and arrests.
 Most Belarusians want a peaceful change of power and we will not get tired of demanding this,”said Maria Kolesnikova, a leader of the Coordination Council set up by the opposition to try to arrange a dialogue with the 66-year-old Lukashenko about a transition of power.

-She spoke with The Associated Press by telephone.
+She spoke to the AP by telephone.

 Lukashenko has rejected any discussion with the council and some of its top members have been jailed.
 One of them, Olga Kovalova, was expelled from the country over the weekend, driven to Poland by police.